lucienshawls/lazy-latex/README.md

 ### 2. Manual command: convert selection

-If you don’t want wrappers, or you’re editing existing text:
+If you don’t want wrappers, or you’re editing existing text (e.g. **fixing a bugged LaTeX formula**):

 1. Select some text (natural language or messy math).
 2. Run the command: